chuckmuda/File_Manager/README.md

 # File_Manager
 File hosting application for managing files in a database.
 In order for this application to function properly, correct configs need to be added to connect.php, download.php, zip_download.php and delete_data.php.
 A folder must be placed in the working directly for storing files. (for this example I used 'filehosting' as my folder's name).
 Sql file must be made with the correct corresponding column names, see attached sql file for example.

-Bootstrap assets and applicable CSS pages may not be uploaded here yet.
+Bootstrap assets from binarycart.com.

 Page Operations: